valentinatessarounitn/moodle-availability_recompletion/README.md

 moodle-availability_recompletion
 ========================

-Moodle availability plugin which lets users restrict resources and activities based on recompletion of the selected course.
+Moodle availability plugin which lets users restrict resources, activities and sections based on recompletion of the selected course.

 Requirements